Navigating the World of DSPM for AI and Why It is Mission Critical for Enterprise Organizations

 According to a KPMG report, 67% of executives intend to budget for protections around AI models.
 This shift shows that leaders understand the new risks that come with AI systems.

-Here are the main reasons why strengthening AI security through DSPM is becoming a top priority in 2025:
+Here are the main reasons why strengthening AI security through DSPM is becoming a top priority:

 The AI Data Explosion Challenge

 The sheer volume and variety of data (often unstructured) generated and consumed by AI models is impossible to monitor and manage with conventional security tools.
+In fact, data was the fastest-growing enterprise attack surface in 2025, projected to surpass 181 zettabytes.
 On top of that, these datasets may contain sensitive information.

 Without visibility into where this data resides or how it’s being accessed, organizations face increased risk of leakage or misuse.